kannan-ar/MariGold.HtmlParser/README.md

 ```

 ####Travel through IHtmlNode collection
 Use Next and Previous properties to travel through the IHtmlNode collection.
-Use Children property to access the descendant elements.
+Use the Children property to access the descendant elements.
 ```csharp
 IHtmlNode node = parser.Current;